 - Sumatriptan, a migraine medication

 - Glyburide, a drug used to manage blood glucose levels

-Despite the safer side of these medications, it is always necessary to inform your health care provider if you have a sulfa allergy before using any of these.
+Despite the safer side of these medications, informing your health care provider if you have a sulfa allergy before using them is necessary.